 Montana State University Office of International Programs, firstname.lastname@example.org, 406-994-7151.

 The program is an international service learning program that offers university students the opportunity to assist in ongoing community development projects in the rural communities of the Zawiya Ahansal region in the Central High Atlas Mountains of Morocco.
 The program is accredited through Montana State University and is partnered with the Atlas Cultural Foundation (ACF), a non-profit organization with the mission of collaborating with rural Moroccans in order to improve their quality of life in the fields of cultural preservation, community education, and public health.

 Students will work with ACF and their partners to assist with community development projects in addition to living and learning with the local community.
 All majors and academic levels can apply to the program.

-The program offers a two-week international experience for undergraduate and graduate students to travel to rural Morocco accompanied by Montana State University faculty and live and work in a small community.
+The program offers an international experience for undergraduate and graduate students to travel to rural Morocco accompanied by Montana State University faculty and live and work in a small community.
 The student work will directly benefit ACF’s long-term programs in this region.

 The foundation of the program is a real world experience of living, working, and learning in a rural Moroccan village.
 Students engage in meaningful, community-identified work; are immersed in an intercultural living environment in which they engage in cross-cultural dialogue; observe, study, and participate in the host culture; work with faculty and professional mentors; and generally engage in a variety of formal and informal intercultural exchanges.
 These experiences are then reflected upon in direct and indirect methods with peers, leaders, or cultural informants.
 Through reflection and observation, new learning occurs and is then tested and applied in the field.